 If you have multiple interviews scheduled at the same time and one (or more) of them is a group interview, you may choose to attend the one you’re more interested in.
 Please follow the steps below:

 |Step 2||Attend other interviews as usual.|

 If you have questions about a scheduled group interview or group interview conflict, click the "Send a message" button in WaterlooWorks and select "Interviews" as the category.
-This will direct your message to one of our interview coordinators.
+This will direct your message to one of our co-op service specialists.

 To submit the appropriate interview conflict form for your situation, follow the steps below:

 - Visit WaterlooWorks > Submit a Form > Recruiting Term Support > Select the appropriate sub-category for your situation: